kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 The late 80s and 90s were a golden era for Honda vehicles, thanks in part to their double wishbone front suspension design.
 These cars offered exceptional handling at an affordable price, making them popular choices for enthusiasts even today.
-But to fully unlock the potential of a double wishbone suspension, it is important to understand its kinematic performance.
+But to fully unlock the potential of its double wishbone suspension, it is important to understand its kinematic performance.

-Kinematics is the study of motion without considering the forces involved, and a suspension system's ability to control wheel motion is a key factor in its overall performance.
-This is where kinematic wheel plane control comes into play, focusing on metrics like toe and camber variation in heave.
+Kinematics is the study of motion without considering the forces involved.
+In a suspension system, the ability to control wheel motion is a key factor in the vehicle's handling performance.
+Kinematic wheel plane control focuses on metrics like toe and camber variation in heave, which are foundational in suspension performance analysis.

 In this study, we analyze the kinematic wheel plane control for the front axle of a modified 2000 Honda Civic EK Hatchback.
 By using computer simulation, we